Saturday, March 14, 2020

 The victim, Lewis Dorer, was the brother of Alfred Dorer, who was a large landowner in the Henrietta community.
 Alfred was considered very well-to-do by his neighbors.
 It is not surprising that Lewis owned a sawmill in the area.

-To illustrate how small and tight this little community was, Lewis Dorer had married Luetishie "Tish" Chapman, who was my grandfather Chapman's first cousin.
+To illustrate how small and tight this little community was, Alfred Dorer had married Luetishie "Tish" Chapman, who was my grandfather Chapman's first cousin.
 The Dave Chapman who found Annie (McPeak) Pope after she had been burned was Tish (Chapman) Dorer's younger half-brother.
 Another place Dave Chapman ran for help was my grandparent's.
 My grandmother, Bertha (Brown) Chapman nursed Annie (McPeak) Pope through the three days she lived after the accident.
 During that time Annie begged my grandparents to take her baby and raise it.
 They refused, and my mother said it was because they were newlyweds.

 My grandparents had married in September 1920, and Annie Pope died a couple of months later in December, so it was true that they were newlyweds.
 However, my grandfather had worked for the Dorers when he first came to Red River County.
 He was surely aware that Jack Pope had murdered Alfred's brother.
 My grandfather was a very good judge of character, and my guess is that he did not want to take the baby and be permanently entangled with Jack Pope.